-As breathing is such a simple task we do without thinking about it, it's easy to overlook the potential benefits it can bring.
+As breathing is such a simple task, we do it without thinking, and it's easy to overlook the potential benefits it can bring.
 Increasing your vital lung capacity is one of the ways of significantly improving your physical performance quickly.
 Vital lung capacity is the amount of air that can be moved in and out of your lungs within one respiratory cycle.
 The vital capacity represents the change in volume from completely empty to completely full lungs.
 It is an important measurement to determine a person’s respiratory health, and indicate the body's constitution type and functional ability.
-Usually, the vital lung capacity is affected by factors like age, gender and height, and, it can be affected by genetics as well.
+Usually, the vital lung capacity is affected by factors like age, gender, and height, and it can be affected by genetics as well.

 While total lung volume technically shows how much air your lungs can hold, it is far from the most important measurement, and that's because of something called a residual volume.
 No matter how hard you exhale and push everything you can out, there will be air left in your lungs.
 Residual volume serves a function - it prevents your lung tissue from touching and sticking together, and it prevents large fluctuations in respiratory gases O2 and CO2.
 What makes residual volume even trickier, is that you cannot really measure it either, since it never leaves your lungs.
 The issue is that the residual volume is often far too high for the function it's meant to perform.

 As weird as it sounds, our breathing habits are influenced by our culture.
 Have you seen a newborn baby sleeping?
 Have you noticed how their bellies fill up with every breath?
 You have probably stopped breathing that way a long time ago.
 "Tuck in your belly.
 Don't slouch!"
 We have all heard those commands when someone has addressed the way we stand.
 True, posture is important.
 However, it never addresses the changes in our breathing patterns.